 We know that he completed (or modified) Userkaf’s solar-temple at Abusir and constructed his own solar-temple (called Set-ib-Re) but it has never been found.
 His pyramid complex remained unfinished, and his son Niuserre later incorporated the valley temple and causeway into his own pyramid complex.

-A limestone block was found in the village of Abusir but thought to have originally come from Neferirkare’s mortuary temple depicts Neferirkare with his wife Khentkaus II and his eldest son, Neferre.
-It is generally agreed that Neferre ( or Ranefer, “Re is beautiful”) changed his name and is one and the same as the pharaoh Neferefre (Raneferef, “Re is his beauty”).
+A limestone block found in the village of Abusir, but thought to have originally come from Neferirkare’s mortuary temple, depicts Neferirkare with his wife Khentkaus II and his eldest son, Neferre.
+It is generally agreed that Neferre (or Ranefer, “Re is beautiful”) changed his name and is one and the same as the pharaoh Neferefre (Raneferef, “Re is his beauty”).